cancel

 Translation Rules from String to Date Fields

-Whenever a date is captured in Technopedia, it is always captured verbatim as published by the vendor.
+Whenever a date is captured in Technopedia, it is always captured verbatim as published by the manufacturer.
 For example, when a date is captured as 'Spring 2016', or 'Q3 2016', they are captured exactly like that in the 'String' field of Lifecycle dates.
 These string fields are then translated to follow the date format (MM/DD/YYYY) in the 'Date' field of Lifecycle dates.
 For the same examples, the 'Date' fields will contain '04/01/2016' and '07/01/2016' respectively.
 This practice is consistently applied across all the lifecycle stages above.

 There are also cases where Flexera could not find an actual date, even after an extensive research.
 In this case, Flexera puts 'Not Available' in the string field and provides a more specific reason in an 'Exception' field.
 Here are the possible values for the exception reasons: